 With a series of four projects, two in lithography and two in silkscreen, students will develop sound technical skills in both media.
 They will also be expected to develop their critical and conceptual engagement with their own work and the work of their colleagues.
 Students will be encouraged to engage with issues pertinent to contemporary practice and relate these problems to their own concerns.
-Course content will be promoted through lectures, workshops, assigned readings, class discussions, presentations/essays (students may choose either one) and critiques of projects.
+Course content will be promoted through lectures, workshops, assigned readings, class discussions, essays and critiques of projects.